A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: ETKF implementation with stochastic shrinkage covariance estimates

-\begin{remark}[Classical localization] It is possible to combine the proposed stochastic shrinkage approach with traditional localization.
+It is possible to combine the proposed stochastic shrinkage approach with traditional localization.
 The LETKF implementation~\cite{hunt2007efficient} computes transform matrices for subsets of variables, corresponding to localized spatial domains.
 In a similar vein one can combine our shrinkage algorithm with classical localization, as follows.
 Subsets of variables of the enriched ensembles \eqref{eq:type1-enriched-ensembles} are used to compute local transform matrices \eqref{eq:T-symmetric-sqrt} or \eqref{eq:T-lowrank-sqrt}, which are then applied to transform the corresponding local subsets, i.e. to compute the corresponding rows in equations \eqref{eq:type1-anomalies} or \eqref{eq:type1-anomalies}, respectively.
-Insofar, the authors have not observed this to have any measurable effect on the error. \end{remark}
+Utilizing the Sherman-Morrison-Woodbury identity~\cite{petersen2008matrix}, it is possible to decompose the inverse of \eqref{eq:shr-S-matrix} into,